Paul F. Ryan

-Paul F. Ryan is a film producer, director, and teacher.
+Paul F. Ryan is an American film producer, director, and teacher.
 He is best known for writing, directing and producing the 1998 short film The List, and the 2002 independent film Home Room.
 He also teaches film and video production at the Brooks Institute in Ventura, California. as well as Chapman University in Orange, California.

 Early life

-Paul F. Ryan attended Texas A&M University in 1992, for a BA in Marketing.
+Paul F. Ryan attended Texas A&M University in 1992, for a BA in marketing.
 He earned his MA in Cinema/Television at University of Southern California in 1998.
 After graduating from school, Paul started to work on being a director, producer, and film editor.
 Since the 1990s, he has worked on featured independent films and founded MOR Entertainment, which is located in Manhattan Beach, California, where he began his film career.
 In the last decade or so, MOR Entertainment has worked with many film production companies such as Miramar Films, The Weinstein Company, Rogue Pictures, Dimension Films, and Paramount Digital Entertainment, and well-known corporate companies such as Anheuser-Busch, Pepsi, and Myspace.